sitamgithub-MSIT/PeekText/README.md

 # PeekText - Convert web articles to plain text

 This repository contains the application that develops a web application that extracts text from web articles.
 The application uses Crawl4AI to extract the markdown content from the web articles.
-The extracted content is then displayed on the web page after applying some cleaning.
+After some cleaning, the extracted content is displayed on the web page.
 The service is wrapped in a Flask web application.

 ## Project Structure